If the "day and the hour" of Jesus' coming are unknown, how can we know when it will happen?

 Ted’s Response:

-Most Christians do not understand or realize that Jesus fulfilled the four main Spring Jewish feasts/holy days upon His first coming.
-Presumably, then, He will fulfill the three main Fall Jewish feasts/holy days upon His second coming.
+First of all, it is important to realize and understand that Jesus fulfilled the four main Hebraic Spring feasts/holy days upon His first coming.
+Presumably, then, He will fulfill the three main Hebraic Fall feasts and holy days upon His second coming.
 You may be familiar with all of this.
-If not, though, I recommend reading this email response to someone else:
+If not, though, I recommend reading this email response that I wrote to someone else: How is it that Jesus is the fulfillment of the Jewish Spring and Fall feasts and holy days?

-It is believed by many, including myself, that the Rapture of the Church will take place on a Rosh haShanah, which is the Jewish new year, as well as a new moon.
 In ancient times, long before methods were available to calculate the exact time of each new moon, no one knew the exact day or hour the new moon would occur until two witnesses, peering into the sky, detected the first minute sliver of the waxing moon.
-Upon their announcement, Rosh haShanah officially would begin.
+Upon their announcement, Rosh haShanah, or the Feast of Trumpets, officially would begin.
+In fact, Rosh haShanah commonly was referred to as the festival where "we do not know the day or hour of its arrival."

-So, even if we happened to be alive at that time, we would not know on which of those two days, nor at what hour, His coming will be.
+Therefore, even if we happen to be alive and present following the opening of the Sixth Seal, we will not know on which of those two days, nor at what hour, His appearance in the clouds and the main Rapture will be.
 You can see this, and read more details about it, in my dates of prophetic fulfillment section.
-Also, this email response to someone else might be of interest:
+Also, the following email response, which I wrote as in answer to someone else’s question, might be of interest: If Jesus was God, why did He say the Father was greater than He and knew things He didn't?

 Return to Email Questions and Ted’s Responses